The Summit, Queensland

-The locality borders New South Wales.

 Geography

 The Summit is predominantly farmland with some urban development surrounding the railway station.
 The New England Highway passes north-south through the town, running close to and parallel with the Southern railway line.
 Originally the highway was the main street of the town, but now the highway bypasses the town to the east.
 Cannon Creek forms the south-western border of the locality.